 The Gra Version

 In 2017-18 I explored John Bonner’s book (3) and Sefer Yerzirah (SF, 4) and realized that there are many (probably hundreds) of versions of the Tree.
-Ted Andrews (5) say the same thing, while giving details of the GD paths.
+Ted Andrews (5) said the same thing, while giving details of the GD paths.
 In other versions of the Tree, although the characteristics of the Sephirot are fairly constant, the paths between them vary greatly.
 There are many ways to get to the same destination.
-Each study group seems to develop their own path work.
+Each study group must to develop their own path work.